248

 full of this (and other stuff too).
 You'll always see cars whipping

-diagonally across your screen, effortlessly climbing 40° hills, or
+diagonally across your screen, effortlessly climbing 40°

 hurtling down treacherous canyon passes.
 Horror flicks use this angle